Report a Fault: (08) 8586 6050| Annual General Meeting 1 December 2025

 Installation of Number 3 Pump Station in 1894

-During the 1930s and 1940s, the Renmark Irrigation Trust supplied electricity to Paringa, Lyrup, Berri, Chaffey Irrigation area, and the Loveday Internment Camp.
-During the war a shortage of diesel caused the Trust to revert to burning timber in order to generate power.
-The timber was cut by Japanese internees at Woolenook Bend and brought downstream to the Power Station by Captain Reed, using his paddle steamers and barges.
-A model of a Broome pearling lugger named the New Moon was constructed by some of the Japanese internees and presented to Captain Reed.
-The model was later presented to the Trust by Trevor Reed.
+During the 1930s and 1940s, the Trust supplied electricity to nearby towns and camps, including Paringa, Lyrup, Berri, the Chaffey Irrigation Area, and the Loveday Internment Camp.
+During World War II, a diesel shortage forced the Trust to burn timber to generate power.
+Japanese internees at Woolenook Bend cut the timber, which was transported downstream to the power station by Captain Reed using paddle steamers and barges.

 A model replica of the New Moon, constructed by Japanese internees who were interned at Woolenook Bend near Renmark.
 It is displayed in the Trust Board Room